DraculaNCS/Draculan-Season-3/Draculan Series 3 - Official Tournament Rulebook.md

 **Player Equipment and Setup**

 * **Provided Equipment:** The venue will provide high-performance gaming setups for all matches.
-Each station includes a gaming PC equipped with an **Intel Core i9-13900KF processor**, **32 GB DDR5 RAM at 5600 MHz**, and an **NVIDIA GeForce RTX 4080 GPU**.
+Each station includes a gaming PC equipped with an **AMD Ryzen 9800X3D processor**, **32 GB DDR5 RAM at 5600 MHz**, and an **NVIDIA GeForce RTX 5070TI GPU**.
 PCs will also have **BenQ ZOWIE 400Hz monitors**, **AceZone Headsets**, as well as standard desks and chairs for players.
 All systems will come with CS2 pre-installed, along with necessary drivers and software.

 * **Player-Provided Gear:** Players **must bring their own** peripherals: this includes **mouse, keyboard, mousepad** and **in-ear** earphones.
 Bringing your own gear ensures comfort and familiarity.